(excellent recording with Trial by Jury bonus)

 Funny thing is that I only remember us being played a short excerpt from a live recording to give us some sense of what the original sounded like–somewhat fast, choppy, and garbled.
 I liked our enunciated version much better.

 That was the first time I had makeup put on me and my third time on stage, the first time musically.
-In grade 11 (’65-’66), Barry Anderson, our fantastic music director, one of the greats of Winnipeg music history, had us do Lerner and Lowe’s Brigadoon and I, again, appeared in the male chorus as Jock McVeigh, notably as a serving tray carried across the stage (my suggestion, which Barry liked and approved).
-In grade 12 (”66-’67), I finally got a lead part as The Usher in Gilbert and Sullivan’s Trial by Jury, simultaneously playing The Mayor in the play The Red Velvet Goat.
+In grade 11 (’65-’66), Barry Anderson, our same fantastic music director–one of the greats of Winnipeg music history–had us do Lerner and Lowe’s Brigadoon and I, again, appeared in the male chorus as Jock McVeigh, notably as a ‘serving tray’ carried across the stage.
+After that, in grade 12 (’66-’67), I finally got a lead part as The Usher in Gilbert and Sullivan’s Trial by Jury, simultaneously playing The Mayor in the school play The Red Velvet Goat, playing the same four evenings.

 Last evening as I went off to sleep, I finally (with my CD player and headphones by my bed 55 years later) heard the entire Mikado done by pros and many of the songs came back including the “Miya sama” words.
 It’s actually a fine musical and still fun to hear and imagine the staging of.